New Student Frequently Asked Questions

-Students may not change their majors after registration and may change majors only after the semester ends or before the upcoming semester begins.
+Students may change majors only after the current semester ends or before the upcoming semester begins.
 Prior to registration, students must see their academic advisors to complete a Major Change form and then submit the form to the Office of Enrollment Services at SWCD.

 Students may view their account statements through Campus Connect in their MyHC account.
 Tuition, fees, and room & board are due at registration.
 Students have the option to participate in a payment plan which requires 50% of tuition and fees to be paid when the contract starts.
-There is also a similar payment plan for those who do not have full financing for their room and board as well.
+There is also a similar payment plan for those who do not have full financing for their room and board.
 Each payment plan requires a $25.00 enrollment fee.
 Payment plans are done through Campus Connect.
-Refer to the payment plan pamphlet for more information.
-Students must sign up for the payment plan or pay in full by January 11, 2021.
+The Howard College Business Office will e-mail students with more information about the payment plans.
+Students must sign up for the payment plan or pay in full by August 17, 2023.
 Students who preregistered but have not paid their tuition in full or have not signed up for a payment plan may be dropped from all courses at that time.

-Printed Service Authorizations for books must either be emailed to email@example.com or hand-carried to the bookstore.
-The Bookstore phone number is (432) 264-5050 if you have questions.
+Service Authorizations for textbooks must be emailed to email@example.com .
+The Bookstore phone number is 432-264-5050 if you have questions.

 A tool kit is a set of tools required for certain majors.
-This is a one-time charge (if self-pay, sales tax will be applied) when the student enrolls in the major that requires a tool kit.
-The following majors require a tool kit: Automotive Maintenance Technician (AUMT), Building Construction Maintenance Technology (BCMT), and Welding (WLDG).
-Contact the Office of Instruction at 432-264-3775 V or 432-218-4252 VP or firstname.lastname@example.org for further information.
+This is a one-time charge (if self-pay, sales tax will be applied) when the student enrolls in a major that requires a tool kit.
+The SWCD Welding (WELD) program requires the purchase of a tool kit.
+Contact Jennifer Key at 432-264-3752 V or 432-218-4183 VP or firstname.lastname@example.org for further information.

-All new incoming students whose first language is not English and who have not been otherwise exempted from placement testing will receive an ESOL Waiver (TAC Title 19, Part 1, Chapter 4C Rule 4.54) exempting them from the TSIA in English.
-They will take the Math TSIA for math placement and the TABE test for Reading and Writing placement.
+All new incoming students, whose first language is not English and who have not been otherwise exempted from placement testing, will receive an ESOL Waiver (TAC Title 19, Part 1, Chapter 4C Rule 4.54) exempting them from the TSIA/TSIA2 in English.
+They will take the Math TSIA2 for math placement and the TABE test for Reading and Writing placement.
 These scores will be used for initial placement in the appropriate developmental education or ESOL program.

-Exemption from TSIA testing only applies for Level 1 Certificate program courses.
-Effective August 26, 2013, all students entering degree programs will be tested for TSI purposes (they must test on the TSIA) unless receiving an ESOL waiver.
+Exemption from TSIA/TSIA2 testing only applies for Level 1 Certificate program courses.
+Effective August 26, 2013, all students entering degree programs will be tested for TSI purposes (they must test on the TSIA/TSIA2) unless receiving an ESOL waiver.

-All new incoming Deaf students who have not been otherwise exempted (above) will receive an ESOL Waiver (TAC Title 19, Part 1, Chapter 4C Rule 4.54) exempting them from the TSIA in English.
-They will take the Math TSIA for math placement and the TABE test for Reading and Writing placement.
+All new incoming Deaf students who have not been otherwise exempted (above) will receive an ESOL Waiver (TAC Title 19, Part 1, Chapter 4C Rule 4.54) exempting them from the TSIA/TSIA2 in English.
+They will take the Math TSIA2 for math placement and the TABE test for Reading and Writing placement.

-The Director of Outreach / SWCD will notify the new students on January 16 & 17, 2021, of their TSI status.
-New incoming students requiring testing will take placement tests on January 16 & 17, 2021 TSIA is only available in Texas.
-Students who have taken TSIA at another location within the past year may submit the scores to SWCD Enrollment Services.
-The placement testing fee is $36.00 and $12/section for any retest.
-Degree seeking students will take the English TSIA during their second long semester.
-The cost for this required test is $24.00.
+The Director of Outreach / SWCD will notify the new students on August 15, 2023 of their TSI status.
+New incoming students requiring testing will take placement tests on August 16, 2023.
+TSIA2 is only available in Texas.
+Students who have taken TSIA/TSIA2 at another location within the past year may submit their scores to SWCD Enrollment Services.
+The placement testing fee is $24.00 or $12/section for any retest.
+If you are attending New Student Orientation (NSO), the testing fee is included in the NSO fee.
+Degree-seeking students will take the English TSIA2 (ELAR) during their second long semester.

 When the students’ scores and their new class schedules are on file in their Academic Advisors’ offices, they will be able to register for classes.

-Depending on the availability of vehicles and drivers, SWCD may be able to provide free transportation for first-year students coming from Midland International Air and Space Port (formerly the Midland International Airport) at the beginning of the semester.
-First-year students may contact the Coordinators of Residence Education, Tammy Szuszitzky at (682) 774-4926 (Text) or email@example.com or Jon Mason at (405) 250-2137 (Text) or firstname.lastname@example.org and provide the following information: your name, flight number, airline, or bus schedule, and the date & time you will be arriving.
+Depending on the availability of vehicles and drivers, SWCD provides free transportation for first-year students coming from Midland International Air and Space Port (formerly the Midland International Airport) at the beginning of the semester.
+First-year students may contact the Coordinator of Residence Education, Maydee Vande Hey at email@example.com and provide the following information: your name, flight number, airline, or bus schedule, and the date & time you will be arriving.

 Another option for transportation, including local trips is Uber (https://www.uber.com/).

 Residence halls are open during the Fall and Spring terms.
 Please contact the Coordinator of Residence Education (CRE) for move-in and move-out dates for each term.
 Special arrangements to live in the Residence Hall during mini sessions or holidays are handled on a case by case basis.
-However, due to the pandemic, students will be required to vacate residence halls at the end of the spring semester.
 Please contact the Coordinator of Residence Education for more information.